XintongWang4869/ethernet-guide/content/en/docs/intro_to_ethernet/osi-model/index.md

     The IP packet is wrapped inside an **Ethernet frame** (MAC Header + payload + Trailer), which adds the source and destination MAC addresses, to be transmitted between devices on the ​same local network.
 The Ethernet frame is sent from the user computer to the router.

-    {{% alert title="Note" %}}If the user is using WI-FI instead of wired Ethernet, the IP packet is wrapped inside Wi-Fi frames, which will then be converted into ​radio signals in the Physical Layer..{{% /alert %}}
+    {{% alert title="Note" %}}If the user is using WI-FI instead of wired Ethernet, the IP packet is wrapped inside Wi-Fi frames, which will then be converted into ​radio signals in the Physical Layer.{{% /alert %}}

 7. Physical Layer (Layer 1)